 Accidents can and will happen anywhere, and it’s your job to make sure you are ready to go.
-So, what are some good first aid kits that will help in the event of emergencies great and small?
+So, what are some useful first aid kits that will help in the event of an emergency big and small?
 We’ve got them all rounded up here for you.

-Having an emergency medical kit is a good idea for most people, but it is easy forget about the necessary items.
-When you are looking for your first kit, think about what things you will need for where you are going.
+Having an emergency medical kit is a good idea for most people, but it is easy to forget about the necessary items.
+When you're looking for your first kit, think about what things you will need for where you are going.

 The best first aid kit for survival should also have a list of medical equipment you may find useful, to help with the prevention of further injury.
-It is a good idea to keep your kit well stocked in the event of an emergency and the sake of being prepared.
+It's a good idea to keep your kit well-stocked in the event of an emergency and for the sake of being prepared.

-Remember, many people forget, especially when there is a drill, and end up doing some sort of unnecessary damage.
+Remember, many people forget, especially when there is a drill, and end up doing unnecessary damage.
 You should always plan for every eventuality.

 As independent people skilled in survival, we value our ruggedness and ability to care for ourselves.
 Don’t get caught without one of these emergency medical kits- it could be the difference between a good day and a bad one.